 Soon I’ll be in a coffin, never to move again.
-When young, I walked through the Mission Cemetery with Julie, my one St. Clare’s school friend, to her mother’s grave, awed.
-The cemetery, row after row, beneath our feet or in little stone houses, real people, with life sagas, stuck now, silently rotting away.
+When young, I walked through the Mission Cemetery with Julie, my one St. Clare’s school friend.
+We traipsed through the cemetery graves, row after row, beneath our feet or in little stone houses, real people, with life sagas, stuck now, silently rotting away.
 They can’t move, they lived but are dead, their stories over.

 We were careful to step around the grave edges; thought they’d know if we stepped on them.
-I stood before the graves, read the names, the dates, stared at the photos of the ones with a picture.
+I stood before the graves, read the names, the dates lived, stared at the photos of the ones with a picture.
 They stared back.
-In my mind, I visualized them in coffins, rotten, horrible to look at, unlike their picture.
+In my mind, I visualized them in their coffins, rotten, horrible to look at, unlike their picture.
 What would they say if they could?

 I’m going to die.

 Mom’s there now, beneath the grass and dirt, her headstone above.
-She’s in her cedar coffin, wearing the special dress I purchased for her, her favorite apron next to her where I placed it.
+She’s in her cedar coffin, within the concrete vault.
+She’s wearing the special dress I purchased for her, her favorite apron next to her where I placed it.
 Oh God, she’s shriveled, decayed in the cold earth despite the protective vault, the dress and apron ruined.

 Dad's next to her in his favorite suit and tie, his fedora I, personally set at the angle he liked, rotten too.
 What will I wear lying in the cold earth?
 No, I’m being cremated, who wants to rot in the ground?
 Better ashes to ashes than dirt to dirt.